charlesbrandt/public/code/version-control/git.md

 ## What makes a good commit message

+  - Use the imperative mood in the subject line
+  - Capitalize the subject line
+  - Do not end the subject line with a period
+  - Limit the subject line to 50 characters
   - Separate subject from body with a blank line
-  - Limit the subject line to 50 characters
-  - Do not end the subject line with a period
-  - Use the imperative mood in the subject line
   - Wrap the body at 72 characters
   - Use the body to explain what and why vs. how
   - Capitalize the subject line